yingzhuchin/docs/v21.1/demo-low-latency-multi-region-deployment.md

 ### Start nodes in US East

-1. SSH to the first VM in the US East region where you want to run a CockroachDB node.
+1. [SSH](https://linux.die.net/man/1/ssh) to the first VM in the US East region where you want to run a CockroachDB node.

-2. Download the [CockroachDB archive](https://binaries.cockroachdb.com/cockroach-{{ page.release_info.version }}.linux-amd64.tgz) for Linux, extract the binary, and copy it into the `PATH`:
+2. Download the [CockroachDB archive](https://binaries.cockroachdb.com/cockroach-{{ page.release_info.version }}.linux-amd64.tgz) for Linux, extract the binary, and copy it into your shell's `PATH`:

     {% include copy-clipboard.html %}
     ~~~ shell